Trekking to Everest Base Camp – Are You Ready?

 - Ditto for UPHILL.

 - My level of difficulty assumes six months steadily training building muscle strength and the last three months stepping up the training frequency and intensity.
-That’s what we did anyway .
+That’s what we did anyway.
+And I trained with my trekking poles gradually over the six months.
+Your muscles will let know it on the trek if you don’t.
 (Link to our EBC training program here).

 - If you haven’t trained it will be very, very difficult increasing the probability of pain and blisters being involved.
 And it doesn’t matter how young you are.
 Young people need to train too.